engtuncay/engtuncay.github.io/php/pht/pht-03-data-types.md

 ```

 In the above example, we have assigned a value to the variable x as abc.
-Value of reference variable $$x is assigned as 200.
+Value of reference variable `$$x` is assigned as 200.

-Now we have printed the values $x, $$x and $abc.
+Now we have printed the values `$x, $$x and $abc`.

-Example2
+Example 2

 ```php
 <?php